 '''

 usage: cfsan_snp_pipeline merge_sites [-h] [-f] [-n NAME] [--maxsnps INT]

-[-o FILE] [-v 0..5] [--version]
+[-0 FILE] [-v 0..5] [--version]

 sampleDirsFile filteredSampleDirsFile

 Combine the SNP positions across all samples into a single unified SNP list

 file identifing the positions and sample names where SNPs were called.

 positional arguments:

 sampleDirsFile

 Relative or absolute path to file containing a list of

 directories -- one per sample

 filteredSampleDirsFile

 Relative or absolute path to the output file that will

 be created containing the filtered list of sample

 directories -- one per sample.
 The samples in this

 file are those without an excessive number of snps.

 See the --maxsnps parameter.

 optional arguments:

 -h, --help

 show this help message and exit

 -f, --force

 Force processing even when result file already exists

 and is newer than inputs (default: False)

 -n NAME, --vcfname NAME

 File name of the VCF files which must exist in each of

 the sample directories (default: var.flt.vcf)

+--maxsnps INT

 Exclude samples having more than this maximum allowed

---maxsnps INT

 number of SNPs.
 Set to -1 to disable this function.

 (default: -1)

 -o FILE, --output FILE

-'''

-''' Output file.
-Relative or absolute path to the SNP list file (default: snplist.txt)
+Output file.
+Relative or absolute path to the SNP list

+file (default: snplist.txt)

 -v 0..5, --verbose 0..5

 Verbose message level (0=no info, 5=lots) (default: 1)

+--version

---version show program's version number and exit '''
+show program's version number and exit

-call consensus

 '''

+call\consensus

+'''

 usage: cfsan_snp_pipeline call_consensus [-h] [-f] [-l FILE] [-e FILE]

 [-o FILE] [-q INT] [-c FREQ] [-d INT]

 [-b FREQ] [--vcfFileName NAME]

 [--vcfRefName NAME] [--vcfAllPos]

 [--vcfPreserveRefCase]

 [--vcfFailedSnpGt {.,0,1}] [-v 0..5]

 [--version]

 allPileupFile

-Call the consensus base for a sample at the specified positions where highconfidence SNPs were previously called {\bf in} any of the samples.
+Call the consensus base for a sample at the specified positions where highconfidence SNPs were previously called in any of the samples.
 Generates a

 single-sequence fasta file with one base per specified position.

 positional arguments:

 allPileupFile

 Relative or absolute path to the genome-wide pileup

 file for this sample.

 optional arguments:

 -h, --help

 show this help message and exit

 -f, --force

 Force processing even when result file already exists

 and is newer than inputs. (default: False)

 -1 FILE, --snpListFile FILE

-Relative \mathbf{or} absolute path to the SNP list file across
+Relative or absolute path to the SNP list file across

 all samples. (default: snplist.txt)

 -e FILE, --excludeFile FILE

 VCF file of positions to exclude. (default: None)

 -o FILE, --output FILE

 Output file.
 Relative or absolute path to the

 consensus fasta file for this sample. (default:

 consensus.fasta)

 -q INT, --minBaseQual INT

 Mimimum base quality score to count a read.
 All other

 snp filters take effect after the low-quality reads

 are discarded. (default: 0)

 -c FREQ, --minConsFreq FREQ

 Consensus frequency.
 Mimimum fraction of high-quality

 reads supporting the consensus to make a call.

 (default: 0.6)

 -d INT, --minConsStrdDpth INT

 Consensus strand depth.
 Minimum number of high-quality

 reads supporting the consensus which must be present

 on both the forward and reverse strands to make a

 call. (default: 0)

 -b FREQ, --minConsStrdBias FREQ

 Strand bias.
 Minimum fraction of the high-quality

 consensus-supporting reads which must be present on

 both the forward and reverse strands to make a call.

+The numerator of this fraction is the number of high-

+quality consensus-supporting reads on one strand.
+The

+denominator is the total number of high-quality

+consensus-supporting reads on both strands combined.

+(default: 0)

+--vcfFileName NAME

+VCF Output file name.
+If specified, a VCF file with

+this file name will be created in the same directory

+as the consensus fasta file for this sample. (default:

+None)

 '''